 All full-time students living in private sector accommodation should request a Student Status letter from Student Services (formerly The Compass) so that the Council can assess if you are exempt from Council Tax.
 This should be handed to the Council Tax Department in your local authority as soon as possible.

 - who counts as a student for council tax purposes

 - discounts and exemptions

-You are advised to contact a Student Advisor
+You are advised to contact the Advice & Guidance Team

 for clarification on all matters concerning council tax.
 In particular, we can help if you find yourself in any of the following scenarios: